 Matthias Tschöp Awarded the EASD-Lilly Centennial Anniversary Prize

 Prof. Dr. med.
 Dr. h.c.
 Matthias Tschöp, Scientific Director of Helmholtz Center Munich and DZD researcher, is the recipient of the EASD-Lilly Centennial Anniversary Prize, which is being awarded for the first time in 2022.
 The prize recognizes the work of individual researchers who have made a significant contribution to the development of diabetes and obesity treatment and management.
 Poly-agonists mimic the effects of several types of hormones at the same time.
 In the USA, a dual-agonist drug has already been approved this year for the treatment of type 2 diabetes.
 On September 22, in his award lecture, he will present “Dual and triple gut horme co-agonist: from discovery to approval”.

 Olga Ramich Awarded the Morgagni Prize

-The head of the research group Molecular Nutritional Medicine at the German Institute of Human Nutrition Potsdam-Rehbrücke (DIfE), a DZD partner, has been recognized with the EASD Morgagni Prize.
+The head of the research group Molecular Nutritional Medicine at the German Institute of Human Nutrition Potsdam-Rehbrücke (DIfE), a DZD partner, will be recognized with the EASD Morgagni Prize.
 Ramich researches the effects of the circadian clock on the nutrition-related regulation of metabolism and the pathogenies of obesity and diabetes.
 The EASD Morgagni Prize is awarded every two years to young scientists working in the fields of clinical research, clinical physiology, and metabolism, who are EASD members and working at a research institute in Europe.
-The award was handed over on September 21 at the EASD Annual Meeting.
+The award will be handed over on September 21 at the EASD Annual Meeting.